How RPG Squarefoot Solutions and Mason & Hanger used 3D Laser Scanning to stay on schedule during COVID-19 restrictions.

 Many construction projects have been delayed, and some canceled, because of the impact of COVID-19.
 The pandemic is slowing projects down, causing delay and disruption, even if only because subcontractors cannot get onsite to access existing conditions to submit proper bids.
-Many states are implementing travel bans which leaves companies relying on out of date floor plans in order to bid on projects.
+Many states have issued travel bans which leaves companies having to rely on out of date floor plans in order to bid on projects.
 Once sites reopen this can result in costly delays and numerous change orders.
 How can subcontractors accurately bid without accessing the site?

-M&H designed a building at Fort Dix, NJ and before the construction contractors can bid, contractors need to visit the site.
+M&H designed a building and before the construction contractors can bid, contractors need to visit the site.
 Since they cannot physically visit the site due to the pandemic restrictions, they will need to receive an alternative option for review.

-RPG partnered with M&H to travel to Fort Dix, NJ to capture accurate data to share with the client, contractors, and subcontractors.
+RPG partnered with M&H to go onsite and capture accurate data to share with the client, contractors, and subcontractors.
 We captured existing conditions in point cloud and 360° photos to enable firms to bid on the renovation project without having to send crews onsite to evaluate.
 This data will also be used for verifying existing conditions against previous plans.

 This was a large project with only 2 days of site access.
 To best utilize our resources RPG brought their RTC360 and BLK360, and M&H brought their RTC360.
 The job was divided into smaller sections (per floor and area) to allow for easier processing.
 The BLK360 was needed to capture details in the smaller areas, including the attic and crawl space.